AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 fastboot devices
 ```
-6. Flash the TRWP Recovery on your device by typing:
+6. Flash the TWRP Recovery on your device by typing:
 ```
 fastboot flash boot <recovery_filename>.img
 ```